hjm2217/ZI-HGT/Simulations/README.md

 ### ST_SPARSim_OSCC_Sample_2_Different_Sparsities.R

-This file (along with the accompanying submission script ST_SPARSim_OSCC_Sample_2_Different_Sparsities.sh) generates the simulated ST data for the comparison of the ZI-HGT + CARD vs. CARD alone on different ST datasets with different sparsity levels for OSCC Sample 2.
+This file (along with the accompanying submission script ST_SPARSim_OSCC_Sample_2_Different_Sparsities.sh) generates the simulated ST data for the comparison of the ZI-HGT + CARD vs. CARD alone on ST datasets with different sparsity levels for OSCC Sample 2.
 The results from the accompanying analysis of this simulated data are primarily displayed in Figure 3.
+Exact specifications of the job we ran can be found in the two files.

+This relies on the simulated scRNAseq data found in the _scRNAseq_Simulations_ subdirectory and the OSCC Sample 2 reference information found in the _Reference_ subdirectory.
+The simulated ST data are saved in the _SPARSIM_ST_Data/_ directory, which is empty here on GitHub but contains all simulated data on [OSF](https://osf.io/kygsx/).

+### ST_SPARSim_OSCC_Sample_2_Different_Numbers_Cell_Types.R

+This file (along with the accompanying submission script ST_SPARSim_OSCC_Sample_2_Different_Numbers_Cell_Types.sh) generates the simulated ST data for the comparison of the ZI-HGT + CARD vs. CARD alone with different numbers of cell types on "realistically sparse" simulated ST data for OSCC Sample 2.
+The results from the accompanying analysis of this simulated data are primarily displayed in Supplementary Figure 1.
 Exact specifications of the job we ran can be found in the two files.

 This relies on the simulated scRNAseq data found in the _scRNAseq_Simulations_ subdirectory and the OSCC Sample 2 reference information found in the _Reference_ subdirectory.
 The simulated ST data are saved in the _SPARSIM_ST_Data/_ directory, which is empty here on GitHub but contains all simulated data on [OSF](https://osf.io/kygsx/).